- What Is a PowerPoint Template?

 Designing Your Presentation

-For our tutorial, we'll be using the Summit PPT template.
-We'll show you how to use the template to customize slides for your business presentation.
+For our tutorial, we'll be using the Business PPT template.
+Then, we'll show you how to use the template to customize slides for your business presentation.

-In any template you download, always take a look at initial requirements in an accompanying text file or their online description prior to starting.
-Not having the right font installed for example, might mess up the layout of the template slides.
+Before starting any template you download, look at the initial requirements in an accompanying text file or their online description.
+For example, not having the correct font installed might mess up the layout of the template slides.

 First, let's duplicate the theme.
-You can achieve this by right-clicking on the .pptx file and clicking Duplicate in the menu.
-If that shouldn't work, you can also copy and paste the file and rename the new document.
+You can achieve this by right-clicking on the .pptx file and clicking Copy in the menu.
+You can copy and paste the file and rename the new document.

-Instead of directly editing the template, we'll be copying slides which we will use in our new document from the original theme file.
+Instead of directly editing the template, we'll be copying slides that we'll use in our new document from the original theme file.
 This way, we're not editing the template source in which you would need to delete or hide slides you don't use.

-To learn the basics, let's start with an opening slide.
-For the purpose of this tutorial, I've decided to go ahead with slide 2 of the business theme.
+To learn the basics, let's start with slide seven.
 As you can see, there are a few components on the slide that we can change according to our needs.
-At a first sight, we notice the following components available to us:
+At first sight, we notice the following components available to us:

-I'd advice you to always look at the available components in a slide design as you're glancing over the different slides within a theme.
+I'd advise you to always look at the available components in a slide design as you're glancing over the different slides within a theme.
 This has a few benefits:

 - You can identify how your content can fit the deck's structure.